Enuni5/Enuni5/README.md

 ## 👤 About me

 - 🔭 I’m currently studying software development in [42 Málaga](www.42malaga.com).
 - 🔎 Looking for my path in the IT field.
 Open to every experience.
+Strongly interested in data.
 - 🌱 I’m learning Python, C and SQL.
 Always trying to learn something new.
 - 🎓 Certified AWS Solutions Architect Associate, Higher Technical Certificate in Administration and Finance.